VivianoRiccardo/TOB-Too-Obvious-Baby-LichessBot/README.md

 # Letting the bot think instead of play

-With this button TOB is gonna suggest you the best moves according to the stockfish settings, but it doesn't move the pieces, when then you move the piece you have to insert the move you made in the entry for your moves. which entry can be inserted?
+With this button TOB will suggest you the best moves according to the stockfish settings, but it doesn't move the pieces, when then you move the piece you have to insert the move you made in the entry for your moves. which entry can be inserted?

 Examples: